 People who used to have a disability are also protected under section 6(4).
 Section 60 prohibits employers from making enquiries about health and disability before you start the job.
 Part 8 EQA 2010 provides broad headings of other prohibited conduct that your employer must not carry out.
 Section 111 makes it unlawful to instruct, cause or induce another person to discriminate, harass or victimise a third person.
 The section provides a remedy for the person who receives the instruction and the intended target of the prohibited instruction whether or not the instruction is carried out, provided the recipient or intended victim suffers detriment as a result of the instruction.
 Section 112 makes it unlawful to help another person to discriminate.

 There is no need to tolerate disability discrimination at work, when there is such an effective law protecting you from it.
 The law is only useful if you use it.
 If you are facing discrimination because of your disability at work, you must first raise a formal grievance with your employer, to give your employer an opportunity to put things right.
 At the same time, you can submit a discrimination questionnaire to your employer to help you collect evidence about the disability discrimination.
-If you have already been fired and you think your dismissal was connected to or because of your disability, you should write a Letter before Claim to your employer within three months of your dismissal.
+If you have already left the job and you think your dismissal was connected to or because of your disability, you should write a Letter before Claim to your employer within three months of your dismissal.
 If the grievance does not resolve the matter, you should contact the free ACAS Early Conciliation service for assistance.
 There are strict time limits for submitting a claim to the Employment Tribunal.
 The time-limit is usually three months less one day for each act of disability discrimination.
-Contact Employee Rescue if you need help doing any of this.

 Under section 39(5) EQA 2010, your employer has a duty to make reasonable adjustments where you are put at a substantial disadvantage in comparison with your colleagues who are not disabled in relation to a relevant matter.
 Section 20 says that your employer must make reasonable adjustments for;